nxrmqlly/MRPackDownloader/readme.md

 ```

 ## Usage
+1. Open your `modpack.mrpack` file using 7Zip, WinRAR or simmilar and extract it.
-1. Run the script:
+2. Run the script:
     ```sh
     python main.py
     ```
-2. Enter the path to the modrinth.index.json file (from the modpack) OR paste the contents of it into `./modrinth.index.json`
+3. Enter the path to the modrinth.index.json file (from the modpack) OR paste the contents of it into `./modrinth.index.json`

 ## How?